francescolonardo/CRTP-Preparation/learning_objective_18.md

 - **Access to the Child DC with DA Privileges**
 - **Extract the Trust Key for the Parent Domain from the Child DC**
-- **Forge a Silver Ticket with EA SID History for Privilege Escalation**
+- **Forge a Silver Ticket with EA SID History using the Trust Key from the Child DC for Privilege Escalation**
 - **Leverage the Forged Ticket to Gain EA Access on the Parent DC**

 ---